-In this section, we propose the sustainable diffusion-based SAC algorithm to efficiently generate the optimal feasible contract under information asymmetry, where we apply the dynamic structured pruning technique to GDM-based networks to reduce the training cost and carbon emissions.
+In this section, we propose the sustainable diffusion-based SAC algorithm to efficiently generate the optimal feasible contract under information asymmetry, where we apply dynamic structured pruning techniques to GDM-based networks to reduce the training cost and carbon emissions.
 The architecture of the proposed algorithm is shown in Fig. \ref{Diff_aglorithm}.